dcrapis/oceandao-wiki/OceanDAO-Grant-Recipients.md

-Please visit our [Grant Recipients Page](https://www.notion.so/Funding-History-3cadee15c7c14ee2a6f1ab61de70dfc2) to learn more about each funding round, winners, their proposals, and the distribution of funds across the DAO Grant Categories.
+Please visit our [Grant Recipients Page](https://www.notion.so/Funding-History-3cadee15c7c14ee2a6f1ab61de70dfc2) to learn more about each funding round, winners, their proposals, and the distribution of funds across each Category.